Veedrac/Sublime-Extras/readme.md

 `activate_selected_selections` pops selections from storage if they are contained within a currently-active selection.
 If there are no contained selections and you have up to one cursor of size 0 this will fall back to activate_selections.
 It can take a "clear" argument for if you want to change whether to clear the storage, defaults to True.

 `clear_saved_selections` does what it says on the tin.

+Many thanks to Colin T.A.
+Gray for the idea, strategy and original code.

 ### Better escape